What Are the Largest Vision Insurance Companies?

 Show All Rows

-Top 10 insurance companies by enrollment in vision-only insurance plans
+Source: S&P Capital IQ Pro.
+Top 10 insurance companies by enrollment in vision-only insurance plans as of 2024.

 eye

 EyeMed is also a common vision insurance option.
-But EyeMed doesn't directly sell insurance policies.
-Instead, the company sells plans by partnering with other insurance companies, like Aetna.
+But the plans that you buy from EyeMed are actually from Fidelity Security Life Insurance Company and Fidelity Security Life Insurance Company of New York.
+The company also sells plans by partnering with other insurance companies, like Aetna and Delta Dental.

-Some health insurance plans include vision, which means you don't need a separate vision insurance plan.
+Some health insurance plans include vision coverage, which means you don't need a separate vision insurance plan.
 Check with your insurance company before you shop or buy a plan.
 And remember that children's vision coverage is always included in plans that you buy on HealthCare.gov.

 If you need a separate vision insurance plan, you have to shop with an insurance company or agent.
 You can't buy stand-alone vision insurance on HealthCare.gov.